raptorf1/address_book_challenge/README.md

+# Project Title

-# Address Book [es2015]
+Address Book [es2015]

-## Objective
+# Problem Statement
-> We've recently been contacted by a client, who would like us to build an address book so that they can manage their contacts.
+We've recently been contacted by a client, who would like us to build an address book so that they can manage their contacts.
 Some of the features requested by the client include:
 * Ability to add new contacts
 * View a list of existing contacts
 * Update existing contacts
 * Delete some contacts
 * An appealing design that allows ease of navigation

+# Technology Stack

+<p>Also as part of the design sprint sessions, the team has decided to make this a web-based application.
+This means the user would need to access this from a browser.
+The application will consist of a user interface built with HTML with a sprinkle of CSS to make it look good.
+The logic will be written using pure Javascript with no additional libraries.</p>
+<p>In addition to that, we would like to have some acceptance tests (also known as end-to-end testing)done while building this application.</p>

-## User Stories
+# User Stories

 ```
 As a user